 - Written by Jon Kratzer

-In recognition of his outstanding talent, ITG will provide Simon Bosch with a complimentary one-year membership.
+At press time Steven had narrowed his college choices to three schools and is interested in double majoring in engineering and trumpet performance.
+In recognition of his outstanding talent, ITG will provide Steven with a complimentary one-year membership.
+Bravo Steven!

 - Written by Jon Kratzer

-In recognition of her outstanding talent, ITG will provide Lauren Bird with a complimentary one-year membership.
+In recognition of her outstanding talent, ITG will provide Kristen with a complimentary one-year membership.
+Congratulations, Kristen!